Skip to content

 // 4.
 Alert team

-await alertTeam('Token compromised and rotated')
+await alertTeam('API key compromised and rotated')

 // 5.
 Review logs

-await reviewAuditLogs(compromisedToken)
+await reviewAuditLogs(compromisedKey)

 }